ibm-cloud-docs/account/faqs-resources.md

 For more information about how to check your assigned access, see [Managing access to resources](/docs/account?topic=account-assign-access-resources#assign-access-resources).

-If you need extra access in the account, contact the account owner that is listed on the [Users](/iam/users) page.
+If you need additional access in the account, contact the account owner that is listed on the [Users](/iam/users) page.

 ## Who can create resource groups?
 {: #create-resource}